-Firstly, any Linux user should be aware of such thing as software repositories.
+Firstly, any Linux user should be aware of such thing as for software repositories.
 Repository is storage for packages (both source and binary) accessible via Internet to install any required software on your computer.

 You can easily select which to use or even create your own one: the list of connected repositories is stored here by default (examples for the most popular utilities):